 - regular sunscreen use or covering the skin when outside

-How do I prevent deficiency?
+How do I prevent a deficiency?

 In addition to safe sunshine exposure, two other ways to ensure your child gets enough of this nutrient are diet and vitamin D supplementation.